-Course Convener: Dr. Rukmi Dutta, Room 641, MSEB (Map ref E10), rukmi.dutta@unsw.edu.au
+Course Convener: Dr. Rukmi Dutta, Room EE406, (EET building), rukmi.dutta@unsw.edu.au

 Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
-ALL email enquiries should be made from your student email address with ELEC3105 in the subject line; otherwise they may not be answered.
+If you choose to make email enquiries, all emails should be made from your student email address with ELEC3105 in the subject line; otherwise they may not be answered.